Scottish Environment Protection Agency: Monitoring

 In 2009, SEPA was maintaining and operating a significant network of gauging stations and rain gauges to provide national flood warning and forecasting services for Scotland.
 SEPA holds over 30 years of hydrometric data for Scotland's rivers.
 These data are invaluable in characterising the long-term pressures on Scotland's environment, particularly in relation to the assessment and management of the consequences of climate change.

 SEPA's testing, analysis and interpretation of samples covers a wide range of environments throughout Scotland, including contaminated land, fresh and saline waters, soils and sediments, sewage and industrial effluents, leachates, fauna and biota, and landfill gases.

 SEPA operates a formal quality assurance system for its monitoring and assessment functions.
 Their quality assurance system is compliant with international standards ISO/IEC 17025, ISO 9001:2000, and ISO 14001, and is monitored and externally audited by the United Kingdom Accreditation Service (UKAS) and SGS.

 Research

-SEPA is an organisation which was established to protect and enhance Scotland's environment and protect human health.
-To do this, it is important that SEPA has a sound science and knowledge base.
-This information helps them to carry out their powers and duties and to inform the development of effective policy making.

-SEPA's mandate for research and development activity is required by founding legislation.

 On 11 December 2008, SEPA launched their Research strategy 2008–2012 which defines their aims, needs and interests in research and development.